-Appendices A and B must be submitted without exceptions, and appendices C-G must be submitted where appropriate.
-A specific format for appendix A is available at the Rannís website.
+Appendices A and B must be submitted without exception, and appendices C-G must be submitted where appropriate.
+A template for appendix A is available in the Rannís electronic proposal system.

 The review of the proposal will solely be based on the application and relevant accompanying appendices.
-Proposals not using the specific format for appendix A will be rejected.
+Proposals not using the template for appendix A will be rejected.
 Incomplete proposals can be rejected at any time in the review process.
 No documents are accepted after the closing of the application deadline.

 All proposals must be submitted through the Rannís electronic proposal system.
-Instructions are available on the Rannís website.